DS-100/debugging-guide/index.md

 # About {.unnumbered}

-This text offers pointers for keyboard shortcuts or common mistakes that accompany the coursework in the Summer 2025 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.
+This text offers pointers for keyboard shortcuts or common mistakes that accompany the coursework in the UC Berkeley course Data 100: Principles and Techniques of Data Science.

 Inspiration for this guide was taken from the UC San Diego course DSC 10: Principles of Data Science and their [debugging guide](https://dsc10.com/debugging/).